alek0991/iSAFE/ReadMe.md

 Demo 2: input in [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format
 ===========
-Follow the instructions in the [Data Requirements section](https://github.com/alek0991/iSAFE#data-requirements) and download Homo-Sapiens Ancestral Allele files and phased vcf files of Chromosome 2 of 1000GP populations (GRCh37/hg19).
+Follow the instructions in the [Data Requirements section](https://github.com/alek0991/iSAFE#data-requirements) and download Homo-Sapiens Ancestral Allele files and phased vcf files of Chromosome 2 of 1000GP populations (GRCh37/hg19), and replace the text in each <> with the proper file path.

 Scenario 1.
 All the samples of the ```--input``` vcf file as the case population:
 - The following command apply iSAFE on 5Mbp region around LCT/MCM6 gene in all 2504 samples (5008 haplotypes) of 1000GP as the case population.